tedwards947/es6-react-workshop/README.md

 	}}
   ```
 	but `this` would **not** refer to the React component, but rather the click handler function.
 We'd have to use `bind(this)` to get the correct value of `this`.
-	With ES6 arrow function syntax, `this` is the value we expect.
+	However, with ES6 arrow function syntax, `this` is the value we expect.

-* We're then including our `<Video` component and passing the props it expects.
+* We're then including our `<Video>` component and passing the props it expects.

 We've now got enough written to test it out again!
 Do: